(612911) 2004 XR190

-', informally nicknamed Buffy, is a trans-Neptunian object, classified as both a scattered disc object and a detached object, located in the outermost region of the Solar System.
+', internally nicknamed Buffy by the discovery team, is a trans-Neptunian object, classified as both a scattered disc object and a detached object, located in the outermost region of the Solar System.
 It was first observed on 11 December 2004, by astronomers with the Canada–France Ecliptic Plane Survey at the Mauna Kea Observatories, Hawaii, United States.

-It is the largest known highly inclined (> 45°) object.
+is one of the largest known highly inclined (> 45°) objects.
 With a perihelion of 51 AU, it belongs to a small and poorly understood group of very distant objects with moderate eccentricities.

 Discovery and naming

 was discovered on 11 December 2004.
 It was discovered by astronomers led by (Rhiannon) Lynne Allen of the University of British Columbia as part of the Canada–France Ecliptic Plane Survey (CFEPS) using the Canada–France–Hawaii Telescope (CFHT) near the ecliptic.
 The team included Brett Gladman, John Kavelaars, Jean-Marc Petit, Joel Parker and Phil Nicholson.
 In 2015, six precovery images from 2002 and 2003 were found in Sloan Digital Sky Survey data.

 The object was nicknamed "Buffy" by the discovery team, after the fictional vampire slayer Buffy Summers, and the team proposed several Inuit-based official names to the International Astronomical Union in 2005.